scandrews/Home-Energy-Manager/README.md

 HTML, javascript, jquery, ajax, express

-express, body-parser, fs, sequelize, socket.io, dgram, net, serialport, readline
+express, body-parser, fs, socket.io, dgram, net, serialport, readline

 Arduino development environment in 'C' and including libraries for serial, and ethernet i/o and UDP, and analog i/o for reading and writing analog devices such and the TMP-36, as well as digital i/o for writing to the power relay and LEDs.